cod-e-ash/RPGAutoScreen/README.md

 During my previous assignments with various companies, I found that there are many static files thats get created during any project.
 Initial data is added via SQL or any other method.
 But the problem arises when we have to modify the data.
 Now, usually the static files are not maintained by the developer, but by any other team.
 Now options to them are either SQL or UPDDTA or any other third party tool which in many cases, are error prone.

 Imagine you are have a static file with 20, 40, 60 fields.
-Now developing program for maintainance of this file would take much of your project work time
+Now developing program for maintainance of this file would take much of your project work time.
+That is not how we (coders) do the things.

-Hence I have come up with a utility that can generate subfiles, programs and all the logic behind the scene, only by giving the file name.
+So i present to you a utility that can generate subfiles, programs and all the logic behind the scene withing few mins.
 Isn't that awesome.

 ## Getting Started